juangallostra/procedural-tracks/README.md

 ## TODO

+- [ ] Fix inconsistencies in data structures.
-- [ ] Refactor code when track drawing is finished
+- [ ] Refactor code when track drawing is finished.
 - [ ] Test other interpolation methods to obtain the smoothed track.
-- [ ] Tune parameters
+- [ ] Tune parameters.
 - [ ] Add kerbs to corners.